ihmeuw-msca/binney/docs/source/index.rst

-.. flipper documentation master file, created by sphinx-quickstart on Wed Aug  5 13:38:46 2020.
+.. binney documentation master file, created by sphinx-quickstart on Wed Aug  5 13:38:46 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flipper's documentation!
+Welcome to binney's documentation!
 ===================================

 .. toctree::